acoustid/acoustid-server/pages/index.md

-Title: Welcome to Acoustid!
+Title: Welcome to AcoustID!

-Acoustid is an open source project that aims to create a free database of audio fingerprints with mapping to the [MusicBrainz][5] metadata database and provide a [web service][6] for audio file identification using this database.
+AcoustID is an open source project that aims to create a free database of audio fingerprints with mapping to the [MusicBrainz][5] metadata database and provide a [web service][6] for audio file identification using this database.